-Gone are the days when marketing was the preserve of white, middle class men in stylish offices on Madison Avenue, with progress made in the field of gender, ethnic and social inclusion.
-This applies both to the field of marketing within the context of the office and behind-the-scenes institutions, but also in the content that agencies and in-house teams create.
+Are you actively promoting diversity in your marketing campaigns?
+Gone are the days when marketing was the preserve of white, middle class men in stylish offices on Madison Avenue.
+There has been so much progress made in the field of gender, ethnic and social inclusion.
+This applies to the field of marketing within the context of the office and behind-the-scenes institutions.
+But it also applies to the content that agencies and in-house teams create.

 Of course, these two facets of the discussion go hand in hand.
 Diverse teams build diverse campaigns, and diverse campaigns spread a message of inclusivity and perpetual improvement.
+Marketing diversity is well and truly on the up!
 The job will never be complete, but here are three debates making waves in marketing which continue to push the diversity agenda.

 The new Ken and promoting positive body image

-Recently here at OTB we wrote about the concept of marketing to men, and discussed how stereotypes and a lack of awareness about the impact of unattainable body images in marketing can have a detrimental effect on men, as well as women.
+Recently here at Think OTB we wrote about the concept of marketing to men.
+We discussed how stereotypes and a lack of awareness about the impact of unattainable body images in marketing can have a detrimental effect on men, as well as women.

 This notion of positive representation came to light once again with the announcement by Mattel that Barbie’s male counterpart Ken was ‘getting a makeover.’
 Far from only being tabloid news, many publishers have picked up on the significance of this new direction for the industry and hailed the move as a positive step in the right direction for marketers.